First of all: NEVER COPY DDRAW.DLL AND D3D8.DLL INTO SYSTEM FOLDERS!!

 minimized and when it regains that its window is restored and enters fullscreen

 again and no manual switch is available.
 Also, there are no changes applied on the

 app window like style and overridden messages, etc.

-If you make sure that a given game does not conflict with dgVoodoo's Alt-Enter thing then you can enable that in the setup.
+If you make sure that a given game does not conflict with dgVoodoo's Alt-Enter thing then you can enable that in the CPL app.
 Also, you can force it to windowed mode if 'app controlled fullscreen/windowed' option is disabled at the game startup (and choose windowed mode in the general settings), without Alt-Enter.
 Forcing a windowed application to fullscreen can only be done by manual switch because there is no way to 1) detect when an application begins its rendering and 2) switch to fullscreen.